Commercial Driving and Diabetes

 This page provides extensive information on how diabetes can affect individuals who hold or seek commercial driving positions.
 It explains federal Department of Transportation safety regulations and the process for seeking exemptions to the diabetes medical standards which are part of those regulations.
 Attorneys should consult the materials available at this link before using the other materials on this page.

-Click on the links below to find information, including opinions and pleadings, in the following cases which addressed issues relating to commercial driving.
+Visit our Litigation Materials from Diabetes Discrimination Cases to find information, including opinions and pleadings, in the following cases which addressed issues relating to commercial driving.

 Izzi v.
 UPS

 UPS refused to permit plaintiff to drive any of its delivery vehicles because he used insulin.
 The court held that UPS had failed to prove that providing the plaintiff with work in smaller vehicles he was able to drive would be unreasonable.